SECTION 1: INTRODUCTION

 d.
 During the course of the investigation, the Compliance Department will only provide periodic updates simply stating that the investigation is ongoing.
 No other information will be released during this time.
 IBP calls, letters, and requests for “progress reports” during the course of the investigation will not be answered or returned.

 A. Any controversy or claim arising out of or relating to the Independent Brand Partner Agreement, these Policies and Procedures, or the breach thereof, the IBP’s business or any dispute between the Company and IBP, shall be settled by binding and confidential arbitration administered by the American Arbitration Association under its commercial arbitration rules, and judgment on the award rendered by the arbitrator may be entered in any court having jurisdiction thereof.
-Any such arbitration shall be held in Nashville, Tennessee.
+Any such arbitration shall be held in Chattanooga, Tennessee.
 There shall be one arbitrator, who shall have expertise in business law transactions and who shall be knowledgeable in the direct selling industry, selected from a panel provided by the American Arbitration Association.

 B. The prevailing party in any such arbitration shall be entitled to receive from the losing party, all costs and expenses of arbitration, including reasonable attorney’s fees and filing fees.
 The decision of the arbitrator shall be final and binding on the parties and may, if necessary, be reduced to judgment in any court of competent jurisdiction.